pedrohenriquelacombe/spring-rest-advanced-search-example/README.md

 You can test the API endpoints using [Bruno API Client](https://www.usebruno.com/).

-> A folder named `bruno/` exists in the root of this project and contains predefined request collections for testing
+> A folder named `bruno/` exists in the root of this project and contains all predefined request collections for testing
 > the endpoints.

 ### How to use: